aws-azure-login/aws-azure-login/README.md

 The Docker image is configured with an entrypoint so you can just feed any arguments in at the end.

+You can also put the docker-launch.sh script into your bin directory for the aws-azure-login command to function as usual:

+    sudo curl -o /usr/local/bin/aws-azure-login https://raw.githubusercontent.com/dtjohnson/aws-azure-login/master/docker-launch.sh
+    sudo chmod o+x /usr/local/bin/aws-azure-login

+Now just run `aws-azure-login`.

 ## Usage

 ### Configuration